Last Updated on October 7, 2023 by Editorial Team

-    There are some special areas in the 504 plan that makes its accommodations applicable for learning foreign languages as well.
-While the insights list out these provisions, these ideas can further assist you to avail them.
+There are some special areas in the 504 plan that make its accommodations applicable for learning foreign languages as well.
+While the insights list out these provisions, these ideas can further assist you in availing them.

 504 plan – How does it work?

 Section 504, is an amendment of the “Rehabilitation Act of 1973”, and is a precursor to “The Americans with Disabilities Act”.
 It is a federal law that has been designed to preserve and protect the rights of individuals with disabilities in programs and activities that receive federal funding.

 This amendment makes sure that individuals with disabilities are provided free and equal education in the institutions functioning under federal funding.
 They also aim to ensure that the rights of these individuals, including children, stay protected and are enforced.

 - higher secondary schools,

 - universities, and

 which will then be required to regulate under Section 504, and accept students qualified under the 504 plan, irrespective of the nature or severity of the disability.

 There are points under this section that state the provision of regular or special education, and related aids or services that might be required to aid an individual’s disability in order to provide them with an equal environment.